OpenJelly/.github/profile/README.md

    - Many developers say that Jelly Language resembles Swift and Javascript.
 If you have experience with Javascript, you should be able to create shortcuts quickly.

 3. **Why did you not use Javascript?**
    - Javascript is an expressive language but we found that it was not the right tool for creating Shortcuts.
-For example, await/async callbacks are a complex topic in Javascript that is unecessary with Shortcuts.
-Submitting a GET and POST request in Jelly is just easier to accmplish.
+For example, await/async callbacks are a complex in Javascript and unecessary with Shortcuts.
+Submitting a GET and POST request in Jelly is just easier to accomplish.

 4. **Is there any way to integrate Javascript?**
    - Yes, many developers have found success adding Javascript to a WebView.